ml4health/ml4health.github.io/2018_content/pages/call_for_papers.md

 SUBMISSION INSTRUCTIONS:

-Researchers interested in contributing should upload short, anonymized papers of up to 4 pages in PDF format by Friday, October 26, 2018, 11:59 PM in the timezone of your choice.
+Researchers interested in contributing should upload short, anonymized papers of up to 4 pages in PDF format by Mon, October 29, 2018, 11:59 PM in the timezone of your choice.

 Please submit via our ML4H EasyChair website: [https://easychair.org/conferences/?conf=nipsml4h2018](https://easychair.org/conferences/?conf=nipsml4h2018)